miles-akio/CECS378-AntiLife360/README.md

 ---

-# AntiLife360 App
+# TraceFree Application

-**AntiLife360** is an Android app designed to block Life360 from tracking user location and monitor the data collected by the Life360 app.
+**TraceFree** is an Android app designed to block Life360 from tracking user location and monitor the data collected by the Life360 app.
 This app allows users to set mock locations to avoid real-time tracking and can block Life360 traffic via VPN.

 Additionally, the project provides a Python script for logging network requests to analyze data traffic and a bash script to block Life360 servers using VPN.